MarkhamLee/computer-vision-demo-reel/README.md

 ### YOLOv8 Multi-Class Counting

-Counting entrances and exits for several different things or classes, think cars going by, people, people on bycycles, dogs, etc. Similar to the above, the demo generates a JSON payload with entry/exit data for each class, and there is an alternate version that transmits data via MQTT to be recorded in InfluxDB for display via Grafana.
+Extends the single-class counter to simultaneous multi-class tracking — people, cars, and bicycles counted independently in real time.
+Built around a city traffic monitoring scenario; data is pushed via MQTT through a Node-RED pipeline into
+InfluxDB for display on a Grafana dashboard, demonstrating near-real-time traffic analytics from edge to visualization.

 ![Multi Class Counting GIF](images/multi_classv4.gif)